datastax/nodejs-driver-graph/doc/getting-started/README.md

 const g = dseGraph.traversalSource(client, { executionProfile: 'graph-oltp2' });
 ```

-Visit the [Execution Profiles documentation][ep] and the [Execution Profile API docs][ep-api] on the DSE driver for
+Visit the [Execution Profiles documentation][ep] and the [Execution Profile API docs][ep-api] on the DataStax driver for
 more information.

-## Graph Traversal Executions via a DSE Driver Client
+## Graph Traversal Executions via a DataStax Driver Client

 Queries generated from `Traversal` can also be explicitly executed using the existing
-`client.executeGraph()` method on the [DSE Driver][dse-driver]. `executeGraph()` method returns results
+`client.executeGraph()` method on the [Driver][driver]. `executeGraph()` method returns results
 using DSE Graph types.
-If you are familiar to DSE driver query execution, you might prefer that way.
+If you are familiar to driver query execution, you might prefer that way.

 To generate the query from the traversal, use the `queryFromTraversal()` method: